t6kke/BadmintonSkillCalculator/README.md

 I'm using some basic ELO calculations setup to learn more about how ELO raking works and how best to implement it for my situation.

+I might also write this project, with potentially limited scope, in other languages for learing purpose.

 ## ELO Ranking Logic

 This is just prototype calculation logic.
 Various elements can change in the future.